umati/Showcase/Specs/WoodWorking.md

 Please refer to the provided xml-Nodesets or UaModeler-project for exemplary implementation.

-The following describes the umati showcase information model for Machine Tools.
+The following describes the umati showcase information model for Wood Working.

 For participants that are familiar with the information model, we have included comments and descriptions about changes between the release candidate information model and the showcase information model.